 Doug ensures that his clients take full advantage of tax saving opportunities.

-Doug is an integral part of the Energy and Environmental team where his work includes:
+Doug is an integral part of the firm's Energy & Environmental practice group where his work includes:

-Doug joined Gordon Feinblatt in November of 2015.
-Prior to joining the Firm, Doug was counsel with Rosenberg Martin Greenberg in Baltimore, and, an associate with Young Conaway Stargatt & Taylor, LLP in Wilmington, Delaware, and Venable, LLP in Baltimore.
+Doug joined Gordon Feinblatt in November 2015.
+Prior to joining the firm, Doug was Counsel with Rosenberg Martin Greenberg in Baltimore and an Associate with Young Conaway Stargatt & Taylor, LLP in Wilmington, DE, and Venable, LLP in Baltimore.
 Prior to practicing law, Doug was a senior tax consultant with Deloitte & Touche, LLP in Baltimore.

 Represented Indalex Holdings, a U.S. aluminum-extrusion company, in connection with the $150 million sale of its assets to Sapa Holdings, a Sweden-based aluminum extrusion company, in a complex transaction that involved approval from the U.S. bankruptcy court, as well as the U.S. Department of Justice, due to anti-trust issues that arose from a Hart-Scott-Rodino filing.
 Indalex had six plants in the U.S., employed 1,800 workers, and had annual sales of $900 million.